meanbee/magecert/catalog.md

 ### Price Calculation

+When dealing with a single product, the price is always calculated on the fly.
+The price EAV attribute is loaded with the product and final price is calculated by the price model, `Mage_Catalog_Model_Product_Type_Price`.

-Price calculation is handled in `Mage_Catalog_Model_Product_Type_Price` by default.
-Some types deal with it differently.
-In which case they just extend this class and implement their own logic.
+Some product types deal with it differently.
+In which case they extend this class and implement their own logic.
 For example, the configurable product overwrites `getFinalPrice()` and adds additional logic.
 This custom model can then be specified in `config.xml` with a `<price_model>` tag.

-Product type affects price index and stock index where products can defined their own custom indexers (in `config.xml`) to handle their data for these indexes.
+Product collections, however, use the price index to retrieve pre-calculated prices, eliminating the need to calculate it for each product.

+Final price can be adjusted by the observers of the `catalog_product_get_final_price` event.
+By default, only the `Maget_CatalogRule` module observes this event.

+Another method to override produce price is to simply set it on the product.
+If the price is set, the product will not recalculate it.

+Product tier price is separate for normal price (although taken into account when calculating price).
+It's implemented as a list with a customer group and minimum quantity qualifiers for each tier.
+Tier prices are displayed in a table, using the `catalog/product/view/tierprices.phtml` template.

+Custom product options get processed when calculating final price.
+Each option has its own price defined, which gets added to the final price.

+Group, tier and special prices all get considered at the same time (`$priceModel->getBasePrice()`) and the smallest one of the three (or four if you include the regular price) is chosen as the base product price.

 The `Mage_Tax` module uses a product's tax class and whether or not the product price is inclusive or exclusive of tax in order to identify the correct rate to apply.

-### Database Tables

-Most product types share database tables apart from the product types that were shipping as separately modules, i.e. Bundle and Downloadable.

-Magento can index the product EAV tables and create flat versions of them for speed.
-The indexers are run each time a product is saved and the relevant rows in the flat tables are updated.

 ### Layered Navigation